Seelengrab/Seelengrab.github.io/articles/Running Julia baremetal on an Arduino/index.md

     return obj
 end
 ```

+We're also going to strip out debug info since we can't debug anyway and we're additionally asking LLVM to validate our IR - a very useful
+feature!

 [^remarkruntime]: The eagle eyed may notice that this is suspiciously similar to what one needs for Rust - something to allocate and something to report errors.
 This is no coincidence - it's the minimum required for a language that usually has a runtime that handles things like signals and allocation of memory for you.
 Spinning this further could lead one to think that Rust too is garbage collected, since you never have to call `malloc` and `free` yourself - it's all handled by the runtime & compiler, which inserts calls to these (or another allocator) in the appropriate places.